hashkrish/se2001-notes/question_papers/23t2/endterm/set_1.md

 Hint:

 - `-type f` option searches only for the files.
-- `-name x*` option searches for the filename with the pattern with wildcard characters (not regex)
+- `-name x*` option searches for the filename with the pattern with wild card characters (not regex)

 ```
 $ xargs --help